Embeddings of locally compact hyperbolic groups into Lp-spaces: Preliminaries

-Recall that a compactly generated locally compact group is called {\bf elementary} if either it has no ends (i.e. it is compact) or it has $2$ ends (i.e. it acts properly and cocompactly by isometries on the Euclidean line).
-For our purposes, the elementary case is trivial and we make the following convention. \begin{convention} Throughout this section, $G$ is a non-elementary, locally compact, hyperbolic group, equipped with the word length metric relative to a compact generating subset.
+\begin{convention} Throughout this section, $G$ is a locally compact, hyperbolic group, equipped with the word length metric relative to a compact generating subset.
 Throughout this paper, $(X,d)$ will always denote a proper (i.e. closed balls are compact) hyperbolic geodesic metric space on which $G$ acts properly and cocompactly by isometries.
 We denote the hyperbolicity constant of $X$ by $\delta$. \end{convention} Similarly to the finitely generated case, one defines the hyperbolic boundary $\partial G$ of $G$ as the hyperbolic boundary $\partial X$ of $(X,d)$, i.e. as the set of equivalence classes of geodesic rays in $X$ where two rays are said to be {\bf equivalent} if they lie at bounded Hausdorff distance from each other.
 Note that, as $G$ acts by isometries on $X$, and thus maps geodesic rays to geodesic rays, one obtains a natural $G$-action on $\partial X=\partial G$.
 It is well known that the boundary of $X$, and thus of $G$, is a compact, perfect set, metrizable by a {\em visual metric}. \begin{defn} A metric $\rho$ on the hyperbolic boundary of a proper hyperbolic geodesic metric space $(X,d)$ is called {\bf visual} if \begin{enumerate} \item $\rho$ induces the canonical boundary topology on $\partial X$ \item there exist $x_0\in X, C>0$ and $a>1$ such that for any two distinct $\xi,\xi'\in \partial X$ and for any bi-infinite geodesic $\gamma$ in $X$ connecting $\xi$ to $\xi'$ and any $y\in \gamma$ with $d(x_0,y)=d(x_0,\gamma)$ we have

 \end{enumerate} We sometimes denote $\rho=d_a$ (or $d_{a,C}$) if we need to emphasize the value of $a$ (and/or C). \end{defn}

 It is a standard fact that two visual metrics $d_a,d_b$ on $\partial X$ are H\"older equivalent \cite{Kapovich}.
 Stronger even, there exist $C>0$ and $\alpha>0$ such that for any $\xi,\xi'\in \partial X:$